arfath11/Employee-Management-App/src/README.md

 ## Steps to deploy the applicaation
-- Build and the containers using
+- Build and run the containers using
 ```bash

 docker-compose up --build